NordicMath/zeta-types-smc/README.md

 If you don't want to pay, download a release (for instance [https://github.com/NordicMath/zeta-types-smc/releases/tag/v1.1](https://github.com/NordicMath/zeta-types-smc/releases/tag/v1.1)), upload it to CoCalc, and unpack the zip file.

 #### Clone/download to your own computer
-This requires installation of sage, which only works on the Linux operating system (one can also virtualise linux on windows or mac using VirtualBox, VMWare, or similar)
+This requires installation of sage, which only works on the Linux operating system (one can also virtualise Linux on windows or mac using VirtualBox, VMWare, or similar)

-1. Install sagemath
+1. Install Sagemath
 2. Clone "https://github.com/NordicMath/zeta-types-smc/" or download [https://github.com/NordicMath/zeta-types-smc/releases/tag/v1.1](https://github.com/NordicMath/zeta-types-smc/releases/tag/v1.1)) to your own computer

 ### Usage